 Boil it, Cook it, Peel it, or Forget it!

-Download our one-page Food and Water Safety Factsheet: Food and Water Safety PDF
+Download the full Food and Water Safety factsheet here: Food and Water Safety PDF

 Always exercise caution with your drinking water.
 In areas where hygiene and sanitation are challenging to maintain, taking precautions with drinking water is essential.